scottbanyard/dataalgs-website/site/README.md

 - Delivers XHTML from HTML pages
 - Uses SSL certs / keys to provide a secure HTTPS server to ensure safe data transmission (certs / keys created using openSSL http://www.robpeck.com/2010/10/google-chrome-mac-os-x-and-self-signed-ssl-certificates/#.WM8JaxKLQl4)
 - 'Helmet can help protect your app from some well-known web vulnerabilities by setting HTTP headers appropriately.
 Helmet is actually just a collection of nine smaller middleware functions that set security-related HTTP headers'

+## JSON Web Tokens (JWT)
+- They can be cryptographically signed and encrypted to prevent tampering on the client side.